Countryside French Immersion Homestay in Northern Brittany, France

 My Teaching Philosophy

-As a teacher, my aim is to increase students’ confidence so that they can go off and talk to other people: being English native myself, I understand perfectly well the courage it takes to speak French to French natives.
-I prefer to do all my teaching in French, with a large array of materials and activities to draw upon, but can explain tricky points quickly and simply in English if needed.
+As a teacher, my aim is to increase students' confidence so that they can go off and talk French to other people.
+Being a native English speaker myself, I understand perfectly well the courage it can take to speak French in public.
+I prefer to do all my teaching in French, with a large selection of materials and activities to draw upon, but can explain tricky points quickly and simply in English if needed.
 I also speak Spanish, German and Italian.

 Typical French Immersion Program

-A typical 1 week (7 days, 6 night) French immersion homestay with us includes but Is not limited to:
+A typical 1 week (6 nights) French immersion homestay with us includes but is not limited to: